SIPHR

 Make 'verify, don't trust' actually verifiable

-• Recovery codes (8-word BIP-39-style) generated at signup
+• Recovery codes (10-word phrase) generated at signup · second wrap of the private key

 • Reproducible build pipeline · published build hash · external reproducers